 During SFY 2021, the DCFS Director held virtual town halls with foster parents.
-In order to support attendance, town halls were held in each region throughout the state, with options for attending a morning or an evening session.
+To support attendance, town halls were held in each region throughout the state, with options for attending a morning or an evening session.
 Town hall meetings have continued in SFY 2022.
 The intention of town hall meetings is to strengthen the relationships of DCFS and foster parents, to help DCFS gain a better understanding of foster parent challenges, and to ensure foster parent voice is represented in DCFS practice decisions.
 During SFY 2022 town hall meetings, information on DCFS kinship priority and policies, as well as the rationale behind the priorities and policies, was addressed.
+DCFS continues to address feedback received through the town hall events.